What's the recovery like for Semaglutide?

 Month 4+

-Body adjusts.
-Most side effects diminish.
-Appetite suppression is consistent.
-Regular check-ins with your prescriber are important.
+Your body adapts and most side effects fade.
+Appetite suppression is steady.
+Regular check-ins with your prescriber keep the dose right.

 Recovery tips